310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/minitalk/midori_2.md

             	{% bubble Midori frown %}
               If possible, please make sure I don't have to use up all my energy like this time…

-              Though now that I think about it, sleeping over and practicing for two weeks is harsh stuff…
+              Though now that I think about it, sleeping over and practicing for two weeks is real harsh stuff…

-              Uu… I don't think I'll make it through unless you draw for me something, Anzu-san…
+              Uu… I don't think I'll make it through unless you draw for me, Anzu-san…
 					{% endbubble %}
 			</div>
 			<div data-tab="1a-r" style="display: none">